Rafa-Hoff/workshop-springboot3-jpa/README.md

 # About the project
 My third academic project in [Professor Nelio Alves'](https://www.udemy.com/course/java-curso-completo/) Java course.

-This is a back-end application implemented by layers, using PostgreSQL as database.
+This is a back-end application implemented by layers, using PostgreSQL as database, where we have some products, categories, orders, and users.
 The resource layer is the REST controllers, they will be the application interface with the back-end, and will receive requests to respond based on the system behavior.
 There is also the service layer and the data access layer, and they will interact with the entities.